 Pica is different from other eating disorders such as anorexia nervosa and bulimia nervosa in that it is not related to a disturbance of body image or a desire to become thin.
 The individual suffering from pica is more driven by compulsions, such as in OCD.

-Lack of supervision in some families can lead to children consuming nonfood items.
-This is not always the case.
+Lack of supervision in some families can lead to children consuming nonfood items, though this is not always the case.
 Children may also turn to pica as a source of comfort in traumatic, neglectful or stressful situations.

 - Stress